 – Object: to provide an opportunity for patrol leaders and their patrol to put their verbal communication and listening skills into action

 – Method: The cylinders are set up at irregular intervals across the course for each patrol.
-It is the patrol leader’s job to coach his patrol across the course without bumping over a cylinder.
+It is the patrol leader’s job to coach their patrol across the course without bumping over a cylinder.
 The patrol leader cannot get on the course.
 If a cylinder is bumped over, that Scout must start over.
-Once a Scout has successfully navigated the course, he is allowed to take off his blindfold.
+Once a Scout has successfully navigated the course, they are allowed to take off their blindfold.
 All members can be on the course at once, or one at a time.

 NITRO TRANSPORT (wide, in or out) View Video

 – Materials: for each patrol, a 16 oz can filled with water about 1/2-inch from the top, a 1-foot-square board with either four or eight 6 to 8-foot braided nylon cords tied through a hole drilled equidistant along the edges, (marking pen to draw a fill line for each can)

 – Method: The patrol must move a can of radioactive nitro (the can full of water) from point A to point B (a distance of about 25 to 30 feet) by lifting the can on the board without spilling any water.
 If any water spills, the Scouts must start over.
 It can be run as a relay or simply a challenge for each patrol’s best time.

 – Optional Scoring: The fastest time wins.